Eating and drinking in Jordan

 Main courses are almost entirely meat-based.
 Any inexpensive diner can do half a chicken (nuss farooj) with rice and salad.
 Lamb kebabs are also ubiquitous; the chicken version is called shish tawook.
 Lots of places also offer meaty stews with rice at lunchtime; the most common is with beans (fasooliyeh), although others feature potatoes or a spinach-like green called mulukhayyeh.

 Jordan’s national speciality is the traditional bedouin feast-dish mansaf – chunks of boiled lamb or mutton served on a bed of gloopy rice, with pine nuts sprinkled on top and a tart, creamy sauce of jameed (pungent goat’s-milk yoghurt) on the side to pour over.
-You’ll also find some delicious Palestinian dishes, including musakhan (chicken steamed with onions and a sour-flavoured red berry called sumac) and magloobeh (essentially chicken with rice).
+You’ll also find some delicious Palestinian dishes, including musakhan (chicken steamed with onions and sumac, a sour-flavoured red berry) and magloobeh (essentially chicken with rice).
 A few places, mainly in Amman and the north, do a high-quality Syrian fatteh (meat or chicken cooked in an earthenware pot together with bread, rice, pine nuts, yoghurt, herbs and hummus, with myriad variations).

 Good fish (samak) is rare in Jordan.
 Pork is forbidden under Islam and only appears at expensive Asian restaurants.